w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ##### Applying “cognitive function test” to Non-Web Documents and Software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “Web sites” with “Web sites, non-web documents, and software”.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “websites” with “websites, non-web documents, and software”.

 With this substitution, it would read: